 - Attribute inheritance: When given entity set is involved as a lower entity set in only one “ISA” (is a) relationship, it is referred as a single attribute inheritance.
 If lower entity set is involved in more than one ISA (is a) relationship, it is referred as a multi attribute inheritance.

 - Aggregation: there is a one limitation with E-R model that it cannot express relationships among relationships.
 So aggregation is an abstraction through which relationship is treated as higher level entities.

-That’s it for this article in upcoming articles I am going to explain you about relational model and different type of keys in database.
+That’s it for this article, in upcoming article we are going to explain you about relational model and different type of keys in database.
 If you like this article do share with your friends and others.
-Till than have a good day.
+Till then have a good day.